portlandcodeschool/jsi/syllabus.md

 **Teach:** You don't fully understand something until you teach it to others.
 This class requires students to teach each other and gives them frequent practice in small, easy doses to help them become comfortable.

-This also includes blogging and contributing to online forums like mailing lists and StackOverflow.
+This also includes blogging and contributing to online fora like mailing lists and StackOverflow.
 Helping others in the community by relating what you know is an excellent way to earn a good reputation and build a personal brand.
 The reason this is such a wonderful time to be learning software development is because people are so willing to help each other.
 Students learn how to pay this forward.

 ## Student capstone projects